Chewing (input method): Motivation

-The original chewing (as developed by Kung and Chen) is no longer maintained, only works with XIM, and doesn't have a generic API for input frameworks.
+The original Chewing (as developed by Kung and Chen) is no longer maintained, only works with XIM, and doesn't have a generic API for input frameworks.
 Jim Huang, et al. formed the Chewing core team and extended Gong and Chen's work.
-Thus the chewing core team renamed the project as "new" chewing (新酷音) to differentiate their work from the original.
-Nevertheless, the English name has remained "chewing".
+Thus the Chewing core team renamed the project New Chewing (新酷音) to differentiate their work from the original.
+Nevertheless, the English name has remained as Chewing.